Spectral analysis of three-state quantum walks with general coin matrices: Conclusion and Discussion

 As a concrete application of our framework, we numerically analyzed the Fourier walk—a three-state QW with a coin matrix not amenable to earlier analytic techniques—under one-defect and two-phase settings.
 Despite the fact that the homogeneous Fourier walk is known to be delocalized, our results confirm that both the one-defect and two-phase modifications induce localization.
 We verified the existence of discrete eigenvalues via plots of the function $\chi(\lambda)$ and demonstrated localization through the time evolution of the probability distribution.

 These results not only provide new insights into the spectral theory of three-state QWs but also highlight the effectiveness of our method in studying localization beyond symmetric models such as the Grover walk.
 Our framework is particularly relevant for exploring quantum transport phenomena, topological phases, and the stability of localized states under perturbations.
-Moreover, it opens up possibilities for extending similar spectral analyses to multi-state QWs involving many particles \cite{multiparticle1,multiparticle2,multiparticle3}, as well as to higher-dimensional QWs \cite{two-dim1,two-dim2}.